Luckycat133/Chat_Buddy/docs/README.md

 - Support for multiple AI providers
 - Easy configuration through `.env` file

+### Multi-Role & Memory System

+- Prompts for each AI role are stored as individual files and loaded automatically at runtime
+- Sidebar allows switching between roles, each with its own persistent chat history
+- AI can embed `<memory>` directives in replies to save important facts; users manage these memories through a dedicated interface
+- Conversation context automatically excludes messages older than one hour and adds lightweight timestamps for clarity

 ### Persistent Memory

 - All conversations are stored with accurate timestamps